Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-4-Engineering-Practices.md

 #### ⚖️ Balancing Different Instruction Levels

 **Personal Instructions**: Your individual preferences across all repositories
-- Language-specific preferences
+- How Copilot talks to you
-- General coding style
+- Outlining your coding style
 - Comment and documentation preferences

 **Repository Instructions**: Project-specific requirements (in `.github/copilot-instructions.md`)